-todays match is the open at alders farm on ash lake.
+today I am booked into the open at alders farm fishery on ash lake.